 To date, neither our board of directors nor the Governance and Nominating Committee has deemed it necessary to engage a third party search firm to assist in identifying suitable candidates for directors, but have the authority to do so in the future.
 Accordingly, no fees were paid to any such search firm in connection with the nominees for directors named in this Proxy Statement.
 The Governance and Nominating Committee currently believes that the existing members of our board of directors and executive management have sufficient networks of business contacts to form the candidate pool from which nominees will be identified.
-Once a candidate is identified as a possible director nominee by the Governance and Nominating Committee, our board of directors (or as many members of the board of directors as feasible) will meet with such candidate.
-The Governance and Nominating Committee will then take any feedback that it receives from the board of directors regarding the possible director nominee and evaluate the candidate using the criteria outlined above.
+Once a candidate is identified as a possible director nominee by the Governance and Nominating Committee, our board of directors (or as many members of the board of directors regarding the possible director nominee and evaluate the candidate using the criteria outlined above.
 The Governance and Nominating Committee would evaluate a director candidate recommended by a stockholder using the same process described above.
 To date, other than the candidates specified by Great Point Partners, LLC and Noro-Moseley Partners VI, L.P. as described below, we have never received a director candidate recommended by a stockholder.